-- Plant native or regional plant varieties around the trees in your lawn.
-Pick species that won’t interfere with the trees’ roots, for example spring bulbs like scilla or crocus.
+Pick species that won’t interfere with the trees’ roots, for example, spring bulbs like scilla or crocus.

-- Create seating areas at key locations near your paths.
-Transform designated compost, trash, and/or tool storage areas into graveled land for your benches.
+Transform designated compost, trash, and/or tool storage areas into gravelled land for your benches.
 Use vinegar products or flame weeders to keep these spaces neat and free of overgrowth.

-- Replace what remains of your lawn with wide plant beds.
-For an all-year-round good looks, plant evergreen and native border shrubs, grasses, bulbs, and perennials.
+For an all-year-round good look, plant evergreen and native border shrubs, grasses, bulbs, and perennials.

 The art of low maintenance gardening is to get the most out of your green space with the least amount of effort.
 And to do that, you need to make every minute you spend outdoors count.
 Look around and note all garden features that you find yourself interacting with the most.